 While many young famous people are getting them, perhaps you would prefer waiting a bit before compromising your original teeth.
 But if you have cracked and chipped teeth, they may be just right for you.

 In the end, the decision can only come up from your particular case after you compare the pros and cons of teeth veneers.
-If you have any further questions contact our experienced dentists in Hornsby.
+If you have any further questions contact our experienced dentist in Hornsby.